 If you’ve ever been to Italy, you might have noticed that the fruits featured in many dinners and desserts are ones you know and love.
 Lemons, oranges, apples, pears, and peaches are all commonly seen and tasted.
 But there’s one important fruit that rarely appears on the menu: citrus bergamot.

 Once you see a picture of bergamot, the lack of it on menus won’t come as much of a surprise.
-The fruit, which originated in Italy, is about the size of an orange and doesn’t look very appetizing — or even edible — with its thick, wrinkly, deep green peel.
-However, you’ve probably tasted it before, because the oil from the rind is used to flavor Earl Grey tea.
+The fruit, which originated in Italy, is about the size of an orange and doesn’t look very appetizing — or even edible — with its thick, wrinkly, deep-green peel.
+But you’ve probably tasted it before; the oil from the rind is used to flavor Earl Grey tea.

-This citrus can be an important addition to any diet because of its health benefits.
-In traditional Italian medicine, bergamot juice and peel were used to treat fevers, sore throats, back pain, mouth and skin infections, and upper respiratory infections.
+In addition to flavoring tea, bergamot juice and peel were used in traditional Italian medicine to treat fevers, sore throats, back pain, mouth and skin infections, and upper respiratory infections.
 In the modern day, researchers are finding that extracts of the wrinkly fruit are linked to better cholesterol levels.

 The Link Between Bergamot and Better Cholesterol

-Plenty of research suggests that bergamot is a healing fruit for high cholesterol.
-Researchers conducting a 2011 study, for example, found that volunteers who took 500 milligrams of a bergamot supplement for three months experienced a 20 percent reduction in their total cholesterol levels.
+Research suggests that bergamot is a healing fruit for high cholesterol.
+Scientists conducting a 2011 study, for example, found that volunteers who took 500 milligrams of a bergamot supplement for three months experienced a 20 percent reduction in their total cholesterol levels.
 In another study from 2016, participants who took 150 milligrams of flavonoids extracted from bergamot also experienced reduced cholesterol levels.
 Yet another study conducted on animals found that bergamot juice was linked to not only lower “bad” cholesterol, but higher “good” cholesterol.

 The Science Behind the Health Benefits